coderatiiita/what-is-my-IP/README.md

 # whatismyIP

-A tiny web page that tells you your public IP address.
+A static web page that tells you your public IP address.

 ## Features